This document describes in-app messages and Mobile Inbox, which can be used to deliver messages to users of your mobile apps.

 - Contain buttons and links.

-- Be sent as part of blast, triggered or workflow-based campaigns.
+- Be sent as part of blast, triggered or journey campaigns.

 - Be displayed in any order or prevented from displaying at all (using custom code in your mobile apps).

 - Contain metadata that the associated mobile app can inspect.